ALLA CRONE

 Award winning novelist,

 ALLA CRONE, has been writing books since 1982.
-Six of her novels were published, the seventh is currently with her agent in New York, and the eighth is undergoing revision.
+Eight of her novels were published, and she is now working on a new historical novel.

 Alla was born in Harbin, Manchuria, of a Russian mother and a German father.
-As a teenager she and her family were forced by the Japanese invasion to flee to Shanghai, China.
+As a teenager she and her family moved to Shanghai, China where she lived during the Japanese occupation.

 After World War II she married a U.S. Army medical officer and came to the United States.
 She was later widowed, then remarried, and now resides in Santa Rosa, California with her husband, a retired college president.